best-practice-and-impact/ons-spark/ons-spark/spark-analysis/interpolation.md

 To forward and backward fill the missing values we use the `F.last()` and `F.first()` functions respectively.
 These will grab the preceding and following values of a missing value within our defined windows.

 Once assembled we can put them in `.withColumn()` to add the forward and backward fill columns.
+## Add notes about how this is done in sparklyr
 ````{tabs}
 ```{code-tab} py
 # create the series containing the filled values